shawngraham/cdh2020/content/en/week/5/instructions.md

 ### Goals for this week

-- an introduction to infographics, academic posters, layout and colour with Inkscape and Gimp
+- an introduction to academic posters, layout and colour with Inkscape
 - webmapping
 - sonification
 - websites via github pages